jflamy/owlcms4/docs/MQTT.md

+MQTT is used for communication between refereeing, jury and timekeeper devices built using Arduino, ESP32, Raspberry Pi and other device controllers.

+For example

-https://github.com/jflamy/owlcms-esp32 contains Arduino code and simple circuit schematics to build a simple refereeing device with an indicator LED and a buzzer to remind a referee to enter a decision.
+- https://github.com/jflamy/owlcms-esp32 contains Arduino code and simple circuit schematics to build a simple refereeing device with an indicator LED and a buzzer to remind a referee to enter a decision.

+- [scottgonzalez/blue-owl: Technical Official device integration for OWLCMS (github.com)](https://github.com/scottgonzalez/blue-owl) is another example, using Johnny-Five to drive the device controllers.
+- https://github.com/kingbutter/owlcms4-ref-m5stack-core2 uses the M5Stack devices as a basis for touchscreen-based refereeing devices.

 The devices and owlcms use the MQTT protocol to communicate with each other.
 The communication goes through an MQTT server that can be installed on the local area network or in the cloud.
 MQTT is very lightweight and is used in home automation, in industrial telemetry application and other "Internet of Things" (IoT) settings.

+See [MQTT Messages](MQTTMessages) for details on how MQTT is used.

 ### Local Installation of the MQTT server and tools